ombre5733/blender-2-cocos2dx/README.md

 # blender-addon-cocos2dx

+This is a Blender exporter to write objects in the Cocos2d-x ``c3t`` format, which is a JSON text file.
+Directly exporting to Cocos2d-x's native text format obsoletes the usual workflow of exporting to FBX and converting to Cocos2d-x with ``fbx-conv``.

-This Blender add-on allows to export one or more objects to Cocos2d-x.
-It uses Cocos2d-x's JSON format (c3t).
-The advantages of this format are:
+The advantages of the ``c3t`` format are:
-* It uses a standardized data format and can be loaded without much effort in most programming languages.
+* It is plain JSON, which is standardized and easy to load in most programming languages.
 * It is human readable and easy to understand.
-* It can be modified in any text editor to quickly
+* It can be modified in a text editor to quickly experiment with changes in transformation matrices, for example.

-The obvious disadvantages of the c3t format are:
-* It is much larger than a binary format.
-* Loading in Cocos2d-x is slower.

-Note that in this early stage the add-on does not export animations.
-It can only be used for exporting meshes.
+Note that the current version of this add-on does not export animations, yet.
+Also, it cannot serialize to ``c3b``, which is a binary format used by Cocos2d-x.

 # Installation

-This addon is installed just like any other Blender addon.
+This add-on is installed just like any other Blender add-on.
 In case you have never done it before, follow the instructions below:

-* Safe this add-on's ZIP-file on the hard disk.
+* Download this add-on in its ZIP-form.
 * Go to ``File > User Preferences...``
 * Select the ``Add-ons`` tab.
 * Press the button ``Install Add-on from File...`` at the bottom of the tab.